G6PD Deficiency

 What are the signs and symptoms of G6PD deficiency in newborns and children?

-Glucose-6-phosphate dehydrogenase (G6PD) deficiency can present with varying severity in newborns and children, often triggered by oxidative stress.
+Glucose-6-phosphate dehydrogenase (G6PD) deficiency can present with varying severity in newborns and children, often triggered by oxidative stress—an imbalance caused by reactive oxygen species, which the body cannot neutralise efficiently due to the impaired pentose phosphate pathway.
 Here's a concise breakdown of the clinical signs and symptoms by age group:

 In Newborns: